kimjoar/routine/README.md

 Or, better, inject an event emitter that abstracts listening to url changes.
-One such library is [chronicler](https://github.com/kjbekkelund/chronicler), that emits `change` events when the url changes.
+One such library is [chronicler](https://github.com/kjbekkelund/chronicler), which emits `change` events when the url changes.

 ```javascript
 var history = chronicler();